rubysash/sshloop/readme.md

 - Use concurrent.futures.ThreadPoolExecutor or threading.Semaphore.

 ## Error Handling
 - centralized logger function is called with red/green/blue/white error codes for colorama if debugging, and plain text to the saved log.
 - Dedicated logfile captures base error and timestamp, including host info.
 - Passwords are not stored in logs

-## Parsing
- - goal is to parse single or multiple line responses

 ## Todo

-- implement the logging functionality
+- implement the logging functionality as per Error Handling specs
-- add csv error checking and validation
+- add/test csv error checking and validation
+- Add hostname into treeview
 - add colorama outputs in debugging
+- Add regex help/notes to readme vs the basic (.+)
+- update treeview realtime with DTS of last run
+- Add list of useful commands
+- auto open the output xlsx in proper location

+## Done

+- autoopen xlsx after it's created
+- autocreate sample hosts.csv if needed
+- auto open from assets folder
+- Type password once per session optional save
 - verify &&, | and other manual commands
+- validate json with all 3 keys
+- add description to json
+- block danger words (cp, rm, fork bombs, etc)
+- Capture multi line output by default
+- test malformed json
+- test blank json
+- implement manual commands
+- warn on manual commands